centreon/centreon-documentation/versioned_docs/version-23.10/reporting/available-reports.md

 This report displays the average performance data for a list of host groups, host categories and service categories.
-It also shows the mininimum and maximum value reached over the time period.
+It also shows the minimum and maximum value reached over the time period.

 - If the maximum value is returned by the plugin, the Average, Max and Min columns are displayed in percentage (%).
 The calculation is: value / maximum value.
-- If the maximum value not returned by the plugin, the Average, Max and Min columns are displayed in the metric's units.
+- If the maximum value is not returned by the plugin, the Average, Max and Min columns are displayed in the metric's units.

 ![image](../assets/reporting/guide/available-reports/Hostgroups-Categories-Performance-List.png)